Skip to content

 This creates:

-• A migration for the avo_notifications table
+• A migration for the avo_notifications_notifications table

 • An initializer at config/initializers/avo_notifications.rb

-• An Avo resource for managing notifications
+• An Avo resource at app/avo/resources/avo_notification.rb

 3. Run migrations